 And finally, if you could choose any Globetrotting ride to add to your calendar, which would it be?

 Monique: Vancouver is still on my wish list, so I would definitely choose British Columbia, Canada.
-But there are a couple of other rides like the Camargue Ride and the Tassie Tiger Trail that I wouldn’t say no to.
+But there are a couple of other rides that I wouldn’t say no to, like the Camargue Ride.
 I could also highly recommend a trip to Iceland.
 We did an 8 day trip there and absolutely loved the Icelandic horses.
 The landscape is unreal.

 Erwin: The Big Horn Cattle Drive.
 Wide open spaces, Quarter Horses and a job to do.
 What more could you want?